Ortur Laser Master 3 vs xTool D1 Pro

 xTool have developed their own in-house laser software, XCS, or xTool Creative Space.
 It’s surprisingly user-friendly, with easily adjustable settings for speed and power, as well as making it really easy to create your own custom shapes for cutting or engraving.

-We enjoyed using Snapmaker Luban when reviewing the Snapmaker 2.0 A350, but xTool’s software is arguably better – though we haven’t used XCS for rotary 4-axis engraving, which Snapmaker Luban is fantastic for.
+It’s ease of use reminds me of Snapmaker Luban software when I was reviewing the Snapmaker 2.0 A350, but xTool’s software is arguably better.
+Though I haven’t yet used XCS for rotary 4-axis engraving, which Snapmaker Luban is fantastic for.

 XCS software for the xTool D1 Pro 20W